-Read on for all the ins and outs of Mount Kaukau.
+Read on for all the ins and outs of the Mount Kaukau walk.

 Why is it the ‘cool’ alternative?

 Because Mount Kaukau isn’t in the immediate area around Wellington CBD most tourists won’t go as they prefer to travel on the beaten path.
-So rather than tourists galore like you see at Mount Vic, you’ll see locals going about their daily routine up Mount Kaukau.
+So rather than tourists galore like you see at the Mount Vic lookout, you’ll see locals going about their daily routine up Mount Kaukau.
 And they don’t bring their oversized cameras.

 That said Mount Kuakau is easy to access with a car or public transport.